US gas prices surge to their highest since October 2023

 Also on Sunday, the International Energy Agency said that emergency oil reserves would soon start flowing to global markets, after member countries agreed last week to release 400 million barrels of oil.
 Stocks from Asia and Oceania will be made available immediately, while those from the Americas and Europe won’t be released until the end of March, the agency said.

 Over the weekend, the Trump administration also made several efforts to expand US oil production to counteract rising fuel prices.
-On Saturday, it approved a new BP project off America’s Gulf coast – the company’s first new project since the 2010 Deepwater Horizon oil spill in the Gulf of Mexico.
+On Saturday, it approved a new BP project off America’s Gulf coast – the company’s first new oilfield development in the Gulf since the 2010 Deepwater Horizon oil spill.
 And Energy Secretary Chris Wright directed Sable Offshore Corp. to restart its offshore oil rigs and pipelines off the coast of Southern California.

 The effective closure of the Strait of Hormuz affects more than oil.
 Farmers across the world rely on fertilizer shipped through the waterway, potentially affecting grocery prices.
 And shipped perishables – like dairy, fruit, vegetables and fish – could be the first batch of goods to become more costly.

-Note: Update: This story has been updated to clarify that BP’s new project is the company’s first new oilfield development in the Gulf since the 2010 Deepwater Horizon oil spill.